 CapMarine observers and staff are all trained and educated in responsible fishing practises.
 From an environmental perspective, this in turn leads to observers educating the skippers and their communities about responsible fishing as well as conservation of the coast, marine life and ecosystems.
 CapMarine is committed to employing and advancing persons from previously disadvantaged backgrounds and this is reflected in the approach to training.
 Due to imbalances from the past many of the recruits from these communities have difficulty in communicating effectively in English and often have a limited knowledge of mathematics.
 To meet this challenge CapMarine has adopted a teaching approach which incorporates visual, video and photographic learning aids.
 Power-Point presentations are also used effectively to train observers in the fundamentals of the fishing sector (gear, area of operation, value etc.), fisheries biology and mathematical calculations that are used to determine catch composition for example.
 Furthermore our training team is collectively able to present the training material in IsiXhosa, Zulu, English and Afrikaans.

 We consider applicants with Matric passes, sea-going experience and tertiary education.
-Good mathematical ability is essential and candidates are expected to pass a basic recruitment exam that includes mathematics, writing skills and logic before they are considered further.
+Good mathematical ability is essential and candidates are expected to pass a basic recruitment exam that includes mathematics, writing skills and logic before they are considered for further employment.
 An essential component of the observer’s initial training includes an internationally recognized safety and survival-training course normally conducted at the Cape Technikon Survival Centre.
 Other outsourced training includes a first-aid and fire-fighting course, which prepares observers to understand and follow the correct international procedures if there’s an emergency at sea.